Dr. med. Dirk Manski

 Drains and catheters:

-The retroperitoneal drainage is removed if the daily drainage is well below 50 ml.
+Remove the retroperitoneal drainage if the daily drainage is below 50 ml.
 The bladder catheter stays additional 1–2 days or 3–5 days in total, and the ureteral stent for 2–4 weeks.

 Complications of Pyeloplasty